Key resources

 Safe and Secure Transportation of Canada’s Used Nuclear Fuel

-The NWMO’s responsibility includes designing and developing a transportation system for the safe, secure delivery of used nuclear fuel from current interim storage locations to a centralized deep geological repository.
+The NWMO’s mandate includes designing and developing a transportation system for the safe, secure transportation of used nuclear fuel from current interim storage locations to a centralized deep geological repository.

 What we heard about the draft transportation planning framework